globerhofer/HIPAA-policies/auditing_policy.md

 # Auditing Policy

 Pact outsources its auditing to Catalyze, a service provider that stores all ePHI and audit logs.
-Catalyze's auditing policy is as follows.
+Catalyze has signed a BAA with Pact committing to the policy below.

 # Catalyze Auditing Policy